Output formats: GeoPackage, MBTiles, folder

 Folder with tiles

 A folder with tiles contains a structure of subfolders for specific zoom levels.
-This format is suitable for self-hosting.
-Compared to single-file formats (GeoPackage, MBTiles) it takes longer to upload a folder to the hosting server, but once it’s there, it provides a faster response time.
+The folder output might be required by legacy applications, or you might prefer it if you’re self-hosting in a private cloud – it takes longer to upload to the hosting server, but once it’s there, it provides a faster response time.

 Google Earth KML